Introduction

 system bootflash:m9148v-s8ek9-mz.9.3.2a.bin

-Tip: This command must be entered on a single command line.
+Tip: The previous command is to be entered on a single command line.
 Ensure that you monitor the impact table closely.